realthunder/asm3-wiki/Expression-and-Spreadsheet.md

   because expression supports quoting string with `<<` and `>>`, `\>` is also supported.
 There is no support for octal, hex or Unicode escaping.

-* Variable declaration and assignment can only be used inside a function body or by a script invoked through `eval()` or `func()`.
-This restriction also applies to implicit variable assignment with `for` statement, but not applicable to list/set/dict comprehensions, which can be used anywhere.
+* ~~Variable declaration and assignment can only be used inside a function body or by a script invoked through `eval()` or `func()`.
+This restriction also applies to implicit variable assignment with `for` statement, but not applicable to list/set/dict comprehensions, which can be used anywhere.~~

-* The _global_ variable scope is defined as the variables defined in top level function or the first calling of `eval()`.
+* The _global_ variable scope is defined as the variables defined in top level statement.
 And _local_ means the current executing function or `eval()`.
 The variable scope, or more specifically, the evaluation stacks are isolated from the Python interpretor running inside FreeCAD.
 The `global`, `local`, `nonlocal` and `del` statements are supported